 Figure 1.3.1 shows the class diagram of the domain classes.
-All domain classes are located in the io.jenetics package.
 The Gene is the base of the class structure.
-Genes are aggregated in Chromosomes.
-One to n Chromosomes are aggregated in Genotypes.
+Genes are aggregated in Chromosomes, and one to n Chromosomes are aggregated in Genotypes.
 A Genotype and a fitness Function form the Phenotype, which are collected into a population Seq.